shapedigital/shape-shopify-snippets/README.md

 All subject to change, as I change my mind frequently.
-Ideally, the snippet files should follow this format also.
+Ideally, the snippet files should follow this format also - large affects to smaller.
-(Scaffold, Component, Wrap).
+(Scaffold, Component, Wrap, Tag).

 ## Snippet terminology